 The relatively small section of beach on which our hotel sits is isolated at high tide from the rest of its length by protruding rock ledges.
 The beach is a mosaic of vibrant colours and patterns.
 The locals’ whose lives seem shaped by this stretch of beach–a source of food, enterprise and recreation.

-Each morning I’d wake early to the muezzin’s call, get dressed and make my way to the beach, strolling steadily to the sound of singing whimbrel enjoying the moments of calm before the rhythms of the day gently unfold.
-A handful of children were already combing the beach, digging for clams and gathering seaweed.
+Each morning I’d wake early to the Muezzin’s call, get dressed and make my way to the beach strolling steadily to the sound of singing Whimbrel enjoying the moments of calm before the rhythms of the day gently unfold.
+A handful of children were already digging for clams and gathering seaweed.

-Two worlds conjoin on Jambiani beach: the everyday lives of the locals–womenfolk wade through water at low tide gathering seaweed collected in rice sacks, which is apparently sold to the Japanese; chatty vendors wander the shoreline in search of tourists introducing themselves by their adopted European names; tall and sleek young Maasai men, who have ventured from mainland Tanzania, lay out their red fabric on the sand welcoming everyone to their “supermarket;” and, the tourists, here for the high winds, the sea and a heavy dose of sun.
+Two worlds conjoin on Jambiani beach: the everyday lives of the womenfolk who wade through water at low tide gathering seaweed collected in rice sacks, which is apparently sold to the Japanese; chatty vendors wander the shoreline in search of tourists introducing themselves by their adopted European names; tall and sleek young Maasai men, who have ventured from mainland Tanzania, they lay out their red fabric on the sand welcoming everyone to their “supermarket;” and the tourists, here for the high winds, the sea and a heavy dose of sun.

 Drifting through leisurely days delightfully uncluttered by the constraints of a schedule, I would often sit and chat with the Maasai.
 They are gentle, inquisitive and somewhat innocent in their manner, and I’m eager to learn about their culture.
 I read, I ate, and was gently swayed into a blissful sleep under the shade of rhododendron trees and the sound of the sea caressing the shore.

-On my last day, I walked from the shore out to sea along a sandbank as the tides began to recede.
+On my last day, I walked from the shore out to sea along sandbanks as the tides began to recede.
 The sand was so fine it felt like China clay between my toes.
 As I walked, I felt a little hand slip into mine, I looked down as a bright young face beamed up at me.
 We walked and chatted in our own languages.
-I reclined in the bath-hot shallows and she splashing in the water in full hijab wanting to show me her swimming skills.
-I applauded and praised her efforts as any mother-figure would.
+I reclined in the bath-hot shallows and she splashing in the water in full hijab showing me her swimming skills.
+I praise her efforts as any mother-figure would.
 Precious.

 There were so many beautiful, rich moments like these during my stay here.